Skip to main content

 Yes.
 Any allowable exclusions must overlap the crop year when you had an insurable interest in a crop or livestock.

 In this example, the corn crop year begins on March 15 (the sales closing date) and ends December 15 (the end of insurance).
-The 4-month college exemption is met and the college time overlapped both the 2021 and 2022 crop years for corn.
+The four-month college exemption is met and the college time overlapped both the 2023 and 2024 crop years for corn.
 Therefore, both crop years may be excluded.

 Yes.
-You met the 4-month college exclusion and the crop years are excluded.
+You met the four-month college exclusion and the crop years are excluded.
 See the table below.

 Contact your crop insurance agent.
 You will need to complete a BFR/VFR Application and: